Chaco Canyon Consulting

 About My Workshops

 My workshops make a lasting difference — both for participants and for my client organizations.
 Part of the reason is that I offer an array of services designed to prepare participants to make personal commitments to actually use what they learn.
-And I offer these additional service options for no additional fee.
+And I offer these service options for no additional fee.

 Before the workshop